fengwang/cumar/ReadMe.md

 CUMAR (CUda MApReduce) is an easy to use library helps to develop [MapReduce](https://www.wikiwand.com/en/MapReduce) algorithm in pure C++.
-With this library, hopefully, the power of [CUDA](https://www.wikiwand.com/en/CUDA) is utilized and the coder is rescued from undescriptable __nvcc__ features/bugs.
+With this library, the power of [CUDA](https://www.wikiwand.com/en/CUDA) is utilized and the coder is rescued from undescriptable __nvcc__ features/bugs, hopefully.

 ### Examples